TheGalfins/GNSS_Compare/docs/team.rst

 his master thesis at the German Aerospace Center (DLR) in Oberpfaffenhofen.
-While being at DLR he was responsible with designing and implementing algorithms that fused the Precise Point Positioning (PPP) technique with Inertial Navigation Systems (INS) in a tight coupling setting.
+While being at DLR he was responsible with designing and implementing algorithms that fused the Precise Point Positioning (PPP) technique with Inertial Navigation Systems (INS) in a tight coupling architecture.
 Moreover, he has also developed suitable integrity monitoring algorithms in order to measure the reliability of the designed fused systems in terms of fault detection sensitivity and protection level stability.
 His research interests are related to precise positioning, sensor fusion, integrity monitoring and GNSS receiver signal processing.